ryanpag3/rosco/commands/auto-mod.md

   - Either publicly or privately (via DM) warn a user they have broken a rule.
   - If public, you can configure which channel to post the warning in.
 - **timeout**
-  - You can indicate how long to time a user out with the `duration` property.
+  - You can indicate how long to timeout a user out with the `duration` property.
 - **mute**
   - You can indicate how long to mute a user out with the `duration` property.
 - **kick**